sir-sharkey/css-init/README.md

 ### 🤫 Unopinionated

-- The included rules are _only_ intended to truly "reset" the styles for all appropriate [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), **NOT** to also add a layer of default styles on top of the reset.
+- The included rules are only intended to "reset" the styles for all appropriate [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), **NOT** to also add a layer of opinionated, default" styles on top of the reset.
-- These styles are meant to have a true blank slate effect.
+- These styles are meant to have a true blank-slate effect.
 - Meant to be used by developers in projects where themes/default styles are being added on top of the reset.
 - Avoids necessitating an additional complementary stylesheet in order to remove opinionated styles added after using a package like [Normalize](https://necolas.github.io/normalize.css/).

 ### ♿️ Accessible

 - Accessibility-In-Mind: accessibility was a main focus when creating this package.
-- Does not remove, or mess with in any way, the default focus state styles!!
+- Does not remove, or mess with in any way, the default focus state styles!
-  - ⚠️ You should _never_ remove/hide/suppress the default focus outline without creating a custom one as well?
+  - ⚠️ You should _never_ remove/hide/suppress the default `:focus` outline styles without creating a custom one to override it.
 - Sets `font-size` to `100%` and includes a note on why this is important.
 - Sets default `line-height` on `body` and includes a note (and [link](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height#accessibility_concerns)) on why this is important.
 - Ensures that `[hidden]` attribute styles are honored.